Efnilite/CommandFactory/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?**
-A clear description of what the problem is.
+A clear description of what the issue is.

 **Describe the solution you'd like**
 A clear description of what you want to happen.